PremSharma2/Spark-playground/README.md

-# The official repository for the Rock the JVM Spark Essentials with Scala course
+# The official repository for the  Spark Essentials with Scala

 This repository contains the code For spark basics and essentials